Owner of AIRBNB HOUSE Fined $45,000 for Party Venue Code Violations

 Property Record

-Here is the video-He basically implicates himself in willingly violating the law.
+Here is the video-He basically implicates himself in willingly violating the law :

 McNally testimony indicated he was confused about how the law works.
 He did not have an attorney present.
 Time after time his testimony proved the charges.
-He thought all that he had to do was show up to the property whenever he was called.
-The fact that there was a wedding or party with the number of people exceed the city ordinances was simply set aside by him as he tried to sweet talk the magistrate.
+He tried to convince the magistrate that all he had to do was show up to the property whenever he was called. ” I was contacted by the police.
+I rushed to the property.
+Thank you officers for calling me ” .

-Hippler, in his ruling, stated that the defendant is getting away with a gift, since the city only asked for a $5000 fine to be imposed on each violation , when they could have gone for the maximum of $15,000.
+Magestrate Hippler, in his ruling, stated that the defendant is getting away with a gift, since the city only asked for a $5000 fine to be imposed on each violation , when they could have gone for the maximum of $15,000.
 He dismissed only 1 of the infractions due to the police contacting the wrong number when one of the violations occurred.

 The defendant has 10 days to pay the fine , and if any further violations of the ordinance occurs, the city can pull his permit away.